linx56/rizzo/README.md

 from the command line (in the project directory), and Rizzo will generate the example site in a subdir called `published`.

+Live example of site powered by this fork: <http://garmash.org>